-Is there a connection between diet and memory?
-Yes, because your brain needs the right kind of energy and nutrients throughout the day.
-These nutrients come from your diet.
+Is there a connection between a healthy diet and memory?
+Yes, because your brain needs the right nutrients to function properly.

 Your brain needs essential fatty acids to work well.
 Essential fatty acids are called "essential" because your body cannot make them.
 These fatty acids must be eaten in food.
 Examples include Omega-3 and Omega-6 fatty acids.